The soft, white, native metallic element with a diversity of uses.

 Most of the silver produced today is a byproduct of mining copper, lead, and zinc.
 The silver occurs within the ores of these metals in one of two ways: 1) substituting for one of the metal ions within the ore mineral's atomic structure; or, 2) occurring as an inclusion of native silver or a silver mineral within the ore mineral.
 The value of this minor silver within the ore mineral can exceed the value of the primary metal within the ore.

-The diagram below considers the situation of argentiferous galena (galena that contains up to a few percent by weight of silver substituting for lead in the galena mineral structure).
+The accompanying diagram considers the situation of argentiferous galena (galena that contains up to a few percent by weight of silver substituting for lead in the galena mineral structure).

 Geographic Distribution of Silver Production